-- Outriggers should be washed with fresh water, mild soap and a soft cloth.
-Never use abrasive cleaners on outriggers. - A periodic waxing is suggested if your outriggers are exposed to salt water.
+- -Outriggers should be washed with fresh water, mild soap and a soft cloth.
+The poles should be sprayed down with fresh water.
+Never use acidic or abrasive cleaners to clean your outriggers. - -A periodic waxing of the outriggers is suggested if your boat is frequently exposed to salt water.
 The wax will provide a protective coating and seal the pores of the metal.
 A non-abrasive high quality marine or automotive wax is recommended.
+Clean and wax your outriggers before storage.

-Before storage, clean and wax the outriggers. - During assembly, grease all threads, bolts and tubes where one section is inserted into another.
-Disassemble and regrease all applicable surfaces on an annual basis.
+During assembly, grease all threads, bolts and tubes where one section is inserted into another.
+Annually disassemble and regrease all applicable surfaces.